So You Just Closed On Your First Apartment Community…Now What?

 6 – Managing Renovations

-If you purchase the asset with a bridge loan, meaning the renovation costs are include in the financing, or another loan type that includes renovation costs, you will have constant communication with the lender during the renovation period.
+If you purchase the asset with a bridge loan or another loan type that includes renovation costs, you will have constant communication with the lender during the renovation period.
 You won’t get a lump sum of money upfront for renovations and capital expenditure projects.
 Instead, you will receive draws from the bank.
 So, you will be interacting with the lender about the construction draws as you implement your capital expenditure projects.

 If you’re renovations are not included in the financing and you’re covering the costs by raising equity from your investors, you’ll have control of the capital expenditures budget and won’t have to go back and forth with the lender.